 Metabee provides various MCX connectors, including

-What is an MMCX Connector?
+What is MMCX?

 Key characteristics include: